rmletto/KLSBNAS/README.md

 - Interesting map mechanics i.e. buttons that open/close hidden doors or portals, maybe other ideas
 - Fix some of the issues with running the game.
 For example, the executable seems to not work if you don't open it from console

-It is also based off of Curses so it is NOT Windows compatibility.
+It is also based off of Curses so it is NOT Windows compatible.
 Adding Windows compatibility will be considered later.